-A: In Waikiki, you can find basic items at Long's Drugs on the 1st floor of the same building as IIE.
-Also, there are ABC Stores, Food Pantry, a small grocery store located at #2370 Kuhio Ave.
+A: In Waikiki, you can find basic items at Longs Drugs on the 1st floor of the same building as IIE.
+There is a grocery store, Waikiki Market, about a 10 minute walk away at #2380 Kuhio Ave.
+Also, there are ABC Stores throughout Waikiki.
 Almost everything you will ever need can be found for the cheapest prices at Wal-Mart (#700 Ke'eaumoku Street, near Ala Moana Shopping Center) or Don Quijote (#801 Kaheka Street).
 There is also a large grocery store called Safeway at #888 Kapahula Avenue.